ChavaO777/WhatsAppParser/README.md

 # WhatsAppParser

-## Have you ever wanted to know some facts from a chat?
+## Have you ever wanted to know some facts about a chat?
 WhatsAppParser is for you!

 Parse a "_chat.txt" file exported from a WhatsApp chat and get interesting analytics about the conversation.